mys-lang/mys/docs/language-reference/iterators.rst

 Somehow convert iterator functions and methods to a class with a state machine.

+The iterator variables are stored in class members.

 .. code-block:: python

    # def fibonaccis(count: int) -> (int, int):